DCC-EX/EX-SensorCAM/README.md

 4. Change WiFi SSID and Password
    Change WiFi SSID and Password to the ones in your network.
+   Two sets of SSID and Password can be configured.
+They are for the case the camera car is used on own layout or a layout in other place such as model train club.
+   The softare switches the SSID automatically from one to another if the connectios is not establishsed in 50 tries.

 ## Operation
 ### Basic Operation